 Curated with Archant

 Archant provided support and the supply of products throughout this project.
 Featured in the kitchen is Marble Calacatta Gold from our Archant Porcelain range by Florim for the benchtop and back splash.
 The working benches and bar countertops feature Marble Marquinia from our Archant Porcelain range by Florim.
-Edge Straight, Brushed Brass handles were used and an Edgworth 1000-20 butlers sink for the kitchen.
+Edge Straight, Brushed Brass handles were used and an Colchester 1000-20 butlers sink for the kitchen.
 To match the dark theme of the bar, an Aoraki 450-10, Nero granite sink was selected.

 Joinery: Marton Lee Cabinetry